makerdao/community/governance/polls/Spark Liquidity Layer Mainnet - Onboard Curve USDC-USDT Pool - April 7, 2025.md

 ## Review

-The community can vote in this poll to express support or opposition to the following changes:
+The community can vote in this poll to express support or opposition to onboarding the Curve USDC/USDT pool to the Spark Liquidity Layer on Mainnet with the following parameters:

+- Swap
+  - `Max amount`: **5 million**
+  - `Slope`: **20 million per day**
+  - `Max slippage`: **0.15%**
+- Deposit
+  - `Max amount`: **0**
-- $GenericChangeA
+- Withdrawals
-- $GenericChangeB
+  - `Max amount`: **0**

 Please review the discussion [thread](https://forum.sky.money/t/april-17-2025-proposed-changes-to-spark-for-upcoming-spell/26234) to help inform your position before voting.
+You can also refer to the [risk assessment post](https://forum.sky.money/t/risk-assessment-curve-susds-usdt-integration-in-spark-liquidity-layer/26237) for more details about USDT integration.

 ## Outcomes